As we turn our attention to the 2021 season, cricket funding has never been so important, as clubs battle the impact of Covid-19.

-In partnership with the Yorkshire Cricket Board, I thought I’d outline some of those and provide links so cricket clubs can find out more and apply, if it fits their situation.
+In partnership with the Yorkshire Cricket Board, I thought I’d outline the most recent developments and provide links so cricket clubs can find out more and apply now, if it fits their situation.

-The ECB Emergency Loan Scheme is designed to support clubs affiliated to the Yorkshire Cricket Board in either 2019 or 2020.
+The ECB Emergency Loan Scheme is designed to support clubs affiliated to their County Cricket Board in either 2019 or 2020.
 The changes see the amounts that can be loaned increase significantly and the scheme has been extended indefinitely.

-Some examples of what the fund covers includes: Insurance, staff costs, insurance, security or broadband.
+Some examples of what the fund covers includes: Insurance, staff costs, security or broadband.
 It’s recommended that you read the Guidance Notes first and there’s an FAQ for Clubs.

 ECB Return to Cricket Grant Scheme

-The Return to Cricket Grant Scheme is intended to provide cricket clubs and leagues with support in exceptional circumstances, where other potential sources of financial support are not possible.
+The Return to Cricket Grant Scheme, extended until January 2021, is intended to provide affiliated cricket clubs and leagues with emergency grant funding.

 Who can apply?

 - Clubs that are prevented from taking out an Emergency Loan by their own constitution or articles